Drone photography has been the fastest growing photography trend in recent years.

 Using drones you can get up high to photograph landscapes, cityscapes, real estate, and weddings.
 Or even yourself from very very far up.

 We’ve got everything you need to know about drones in this complete guide.

 Other than having commercial, agricultural and military uses, most of us use our drones as a hobby or for fun.

-They allow us to photograph and video from an entirely different perspective.
+They allow us to photograph and video from an entirely new perspective.

-UAVs (unmanned aircrafts) or drones have had significant advances in technology, creating devices for every budget.
+UAVs (unmanned aircraft) or drones have had significant advances in technology, creating devices for every budget.

 There are drones where a go pro camera can be attached.
 And there are others where they include a camera capable of shooting 4K video at a rate of 120 fps.